ayannw/cfetch/README.md

 ```

 ### ASCII Arts
-Modify the `artfile` variable in `src/main.c` to load ASCII art from `ascii-arts/` folder and rebuild the executable.
-You can create your own art as well.
+For now, the only way to change the ASCII art is editing the code and recompiling.